 Artform & practices:

-Architecture, Arts participation, Film, Literature (English language), Literature (Irish language), Opera, Traditional arts, Venues, Visual arts, Young people children and the arts
+Architecture, Arts and disability, Arts and health, Arts participation, Circus, Dance, Literature (English language), Literature (Irish language), Music, Opera, Spectacle, Street arts, Venues, Visual arts, Young people children and the arts

 Individual artist, Organisation

 Funding continues to be available to support applications in: architecture, arts participation, circus, dance, literature, music, opera, street arts and spectacle, venues, visual arts and young people, children and education.

 If you require further information please contact the relevant artform/arts practice assistant.
 Contact details are available on our staff contact and adviser list: ttp://www.artscouncil.ie/en/contact_details.aspx

 There are no formal deadlines for the Travel and Training Award.
 Applications are accepted on an ongoing basis.

 Applicants seeking support for formal courses (postgraduate or equivalent) and for other eligible opportunities must submit their application at least six weeks before their course or work programme begins.
 The Arts Council cannot guarantee to assess applications received less than six weeks before a course or work programme begins.

 The travel and training award has three main strands with different objectives and priorities.
 These are described in turn.